aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/lesson-02/index.md

 - [Arduino](https://www.arduino.cc/en/about), the company that designs and manufactures the Arduino boards, maintains the software, and creates educational content
 - [Arduino IDE](https://www.arduino.cc/en/software) (open source development tool for writing code and uploading it to your microcontroller)
 - [Arduino Language](https://www.arduino.cc/reference/en/) (not really a programming language but rather a collection of functions and classes written in C++)
-- [Arduino is also a collection of open source development boards built around different microcontrollers.](https://www.arduino.cc/en/hardware) These boards have unique names like Uno, Nano, MKR 1000 WiFI, RP2040 Connect etc.)
+- [Arduino is also a collection of open source development boards built around different microcontrollers.](https://www.arduino.cc/en/hardware) These boards have unique names like Uno, Nano, MKR 1000 WiFI, RP2040 Connect etc.) Arduino has become in some ways a general term like **tupperware** to describe a microcontoller.
 - ...and a couple of other things, but this is enough for now

 {{<hint info>}}